OpenTTD/OpenTTD/README.md

 A comprehensive GNU build environment is required to build the OS/2 version.
 See the docs/Readme_OS2.txt file for more information.

-### DOS:

-A build environment with DJGPP is needed as well as libraries such as Allegro, zlib and libpng, which all can be downloaded from the DJGPP website.
-Compilation is straight forward: use '`make`', but do a '`./configure`' before the first build.
-The build binary will need cwsdpmi.exe to be in the same directory as the openttd executable. cwsdpmi.exe can be found in the os/dos/cwsdpmi subdirectory.
-If you compile with stripping turned on a binary will be generated that does not need cwsdpmi.exe by adding the cswdstub.exe to the created OpenTTD binary.

 ### 7.1) Required/optional libraries

 The following libraries are used by OpenTTD for: